Caffeine hit for Coca-Cola as it buys Costa coffee chain

-LONDON (AP) — Coca-Cola is hoping to give itself another caffeine-fueled boost.
+LONDON (AP) — Coca-Cola is hoping for a caffeine-fueled boost with the acquisition of British coffee chain Costa.

-The company said Friday it will buy the Costa coffee brand from British firm Whitbread for 3.9 billion pounds ($5.1 billion) in cash.
-Costa is Britain's biggest coffee company with over 2,400 coffee shops in the U.K. and another 1,400 in more than 30 countries.
-It has 460 in China, its second-biggest market.
+Costa is Britain's biggest coffee company, with over 2,400 coffee shops in the U.K. and another 1,400 in more than 30 countries, including around 460 in China, its second-biggest market.
+Coca-Cola said Friday it will buy the Costa brand from Whitbread for 3.9 billion pounds ($5.1 billion) in cash.

+The deal, expected to close in the first half of 2019, comes on the heels of Coca-Cola's announcement earlier in August that it was buying a minority ownership stake in sports drink maker BodyArmor for an undisclosed amount.
+Coca-Cola's other investments in recent years have included milk that is strained to have more protein and a push into sparkling water.

+The move is Coca-Cola's latest diversification as health-conscious consumers, at least in America, move away from traditional soda.

-Coca-Cola, which has over 500 brands in its stable including Fanta, innocent smoothies and Powerade sports drinks, certainly has the deep pockets to help push Costa on the world stage.
+Coca-Cola has over 500 brands in its stable including Fanta, innocent smoothies and Powerade sports drinks.
 In 2017, it generated operating income of $9.7 billion on revenues of $35.4 billion.

-The deal represents a big return to Whitbread, which bought Costa in 1995 for 19 million pounds.
-Since then, Costa has grown from just 39 shops and in the year to March, Costa made an operating profit of 123 million pounds on sales of 1.29 billion.
+Without being specific about expansion plans, Quincey said in a video posted on Coca-Cola's website that the company would "over time" look to take Costa "to more people in more places."

+Costa doesn't currently have a presence in North or South America, but Quincey indicated that one potential early expansion route would be to use Costa's vending operation and grow the company's ready-to-drink products.
+In addition to its shops, Costa has self-serve coffee machines in grocery stores and gas stations.

 Then Coca-Cola got in touch with what Whitbread said was a "highly compelling" offer.
 The Whitbread board unanimously backed the deal.